 - You could feel this way for at least two or three months.
 During this time you will go through the natural process of grieving.

 - It’s important to understand that “letting go” is also an act of unsurpassed courage.
 No one can live while they cling to suffering and pain.

 - When you lose someone you must “let them go” and “set them free” so that you can move forward.
-You haven’t forgotten what you’ve left behind, but this means that you have the courage to smile again.
+You haven’t forgotten what you’ve left behind, but this means that you’ll have the courage to smile again.

-- You must let go of what no longer can sustain you because otherwise, you’ll be living in a painful and uncertain lie that no one deserves.
+- You must let go of what can no longer sustain you, because, otherwise, you’ll be living in a painful and uncertain lie that no one deserves.

-- You need to be brave and face the reality.
+- You need to be brave and face reality.
 If someone no longer loves you, don’t beg them for charity or to “try a little bit longer.”
 All this does is directly sabotage your self-esteem.

 Occasionally, although it might seem impossible, letting go of something that is no longer viable is a way to find something better.

 Life will teach you what you should fight for and what you should let go